bagder/http2-explained/en/part12.md

 Google's [QUIC](https://www.chromium.org/quic) (Quick UDP Internet Connections) protocol is an interesting experiment, performed much in the same style and spirit as they did with SPDY.
 QUIC is a TCP + TLS + HTTP/2 replacement implemented using UDP.

-QUIC allows the creation of connections with much less latency, it solves packet loss to only block individual streams instead of all of them like it does for HTTP/2 and it makes connections possible to be done over different network interfaces easily - thus also covering areas MPTCP is meant to solve.
+QUIC allows the creation of connections with much less latency, it solves packet loss to only block individual streams instead of all of them like it does for HTTP/2 and it makes creating connections over different network interfaces easy - thus also covering areas MPTCP is meant to solve.

 QUIC is so far only implemented by Google in Chrome and their server ends and that code is not easily re-used elsewhere, even if there's a [libquic](https://github.com/devsisters/libquic) effort trying exactly that.
 The protocol has been brought as a [draft](https://tools.ietf.org/html/draft-tsvwg-quic-protocol-01) to the IETF transport working group.